AimeKelvin/weather-app-react/README.md

 # weather-app-react

-IMPORTANT — requires internet and weather api key is exposed (not stored in env) because this is not a real application.
+IMPORTANT — API KEY security
 --------------------------------
-This app must be run with an active internet connection.
-It fetches live weather and forecast data from a remote API and will not display real-time information while offline.
+The weather api key is exposed (not stored in env) because this is not a real application. and I was aiming for simplicity.

 Short description
 -----------------